Skip to main content

 Apply now - only 5 spaces available!

-• Must commit to staying engaged during the duration of the scholarship.
+• Must commit to staying engaged during the duration of the scholarship (June 22 - August 14, 2026).

-• Develop a poster or oral presentation as well as a written report based on the research conducted.
+• Develop a oral presentation for the Summer Research Conference (SRC) as well as a written report based on the research conducted.

 • Maintain regular communication.